 What to serve with this recipe

 Soups and Stews are some of the best recipes to pair bread with.
 Below are some of our favorite recipes to serve homemade bread with.

 Recipes to make with homemade bread

 *If you made this recipe for Homemade Soft White Bread, please give it a star rating*

 Homemade Soft White Bread is an easy recipe that makes a super soft and delicious loaf of bread!
 Tender and full of flavor, watch it disappear as quickly as you slice into it!
 This is far better than any store bought loaf of bread out there!

 - 1 teaspoon salt

 - Punch dough down and divide in half.
-Shape into 2 loaves and place in bread pan sprayed with cooking spray.
-Sit in a warm, dry place and cover with a towel until dough has risen to the top of the bread pan (or slightly over).
+Shape into 2 loaves and place in a bread pan sprayed with cooking spray.
+Sit in a warm, dry place and cover with a towel until the dough has risen to the top of the bread pan (or slightly over).
 About 1 hour.
-Place in oven pre-heated to 350 degrees and bake for 30-35 minutes.
-Remove from oven and immediately rub the top of loaves with a butter if desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.